Wolverine971/podcast/content/blog/first principles.md

 ---
-title: First Princliples Explained
+title: First Principles Explained
-description: I Don't Remember where I got this
+description: When trying to reason about something think in terms of first principles, what are the basic truths?

 ---